 Triple X syndrome usually results from an error in the formation of a mother's egg cell or a father's sperm cell.
 Sometimes, triple X syndrome occurs as a result of an error early in the embryo's development.

-Many women with triple X syndrome have no symptoms or only mild symptoms.
+Many girls and women with triple X syndrome have no symptoms or only mild symptoms.
 In other cases, symptoms may be more pronounced — possibly including developmental delays.

 Treatment for triple X syndrome depends on which symptoms, if any, your daughter exhibits and their severity.

 Triple X syndrome may not cause any signs or symptoms.
 If symptoms do appear, they may include:

 Most people have 46 chromosomes occurring in 22 pairs, plus two sex chromosomes, one maternal and one paternal.
 These chromosomes contain genes, which carry instructions that determine everything from your height to your eye color.

 One of these chromosome pairs determines your sex.
 You receive one sex chromosome from your mother and another from your father.
 Your mother can give you only an X chromosome, but your father can pass on an X or a Y chromosome.
 If you receive an X chromosome from your father, the XX pair makes you genetically a female.
 If you receive a Y chromosome from your father, then your XY pair means you're genetically a male.

 Females with triple X syndrome have a third X chromosome.
 Although this condition is genetic, it's typically not inherited.
 Instead, what usually happens is that either the mother's egg cell or the father's sperm cell has not formed correctly, resulting in an extra X chromosome.
 This random error in egg or sperm cell division is called nondisjunction.